sel002/cse15l-lab-reports/lab5.md

 ```

 2) find DIRECTORY -maxdepth i -type d
-  * It will find directories listed down i times from the start point which is the DIRECTORY typed in command line.
+  * It will find directories listed down i times from the start point which is the DIRECTORY typed in command line

 * Example 1